The establishment of CDHS occurred as an outgrowth of funding

 Department of Justice.
 She began her professional career at the National

-Research Council, Committee on Law and Justice, as a postdoctoral
+Academies, Committee on Law and Justice, as a postdoctoral

 fellow and later, research associate, with the Panel on Criminal